What is pastoral care?

 Pastoral Care Providers

 Pastoral care is under the supervision of Fellowship Denver’s elder team.
 The elders have also equipped a few other mature members of the staff and body-at-large to provide care.
 This enables us to have a team of men and women with diverse gifting who can provide pastoral care.
-When you request care, the first step will be to match you up with someone who best fits you and your situation.
+When you request care, the first step will be to pair you with someone who best fits you and your situation to meet with for 5 sessions.

 How do I get started?